sushmarchandran/iter8-kfserving/README.md

     intervalSeconds: 15
     maxIterations: 12
 </pre>
-This experiment spec asks iter8 to perform a <code>canary release experiment</code> for the inferenceservice named <code>my-model</code> in the <code>default</code> namespace; during the experiment, the default and canary model versions will be assessed every 15 seconds over 12 iterations; when the experiment experiment, the canary version will be considered successful (<code>winner</code>) if its mean-latency is within 1000 msec and its error rate is within 1%.
-If canary is successful, it will be rolled out: i.e., 100% of the traffic will be shifted to the canary.
+The above spec asks iter8 to perform a <code>canary release experiment</code> for the inferenceservice named <code>my-model</code> in the <code>default</code> namespace; during the experiment, the default and canary model versions will be assessed every 15 seconds over 12 iterations; when the experiment completes, the canary version will be considered successful (<code>winner</code>) if its mean-latency is within 1000 msec and its error rate is within 1%.
+If canary is successful, it will be rolled out: i.e., 100% of the traffic will be shifted to it.
 </details>